 The From the Ground Up project, which ran until March 2015, allowed our established journal - Discovery and excavation in Scotland to be developed as a fully accessible, rapid reporting online journal.

-Heritage Heroes is an Outreach Project which gives pupils the opportunity to explore their local heritage with the help and expertise of local community groups.
+Heritage Heroes was an Outreach Project which gives pupils the opportunity to explore their local heritage with the help and expertise of local community groups.
 This project ran throughout 2013 and 2014 across South Lanarkshire and Scottish Borders.
 Some schools are still working on their projects and we will be following up with our legacy project very soon.

 |Homeland Argyll and Bute||